-Defactinib is an oral small molecule inhibitor of FAK and PYK2.
-Verastem Oncology™ has patent protection for defactinib through 2029, and has received orphan drug designation for defactinib in ovarian and mesothelioma in the US, the EU, and Australia.
+Defactinib is an oral small molecule inhibitor of FAK and PYK2 that is currently being evaluated as a potential combination therapy for various solid tumors.
+Defactinib has received orphan drug designation in ovarian cancer and mesothelioma in the US, EU and Australia

 Clinical Development in Advanced Cancers

-Defactinib has been studied in over 300 patients and has shown a well-tolerated safety profile.
+Defactinib has been studied in over 300 patients and has shown a well-tolerated safety profile to date.
 Initial signs of activity has been observed in clinical studies as a monotherapy in KRAS mt (mutation) NSCLC and in relapsed ovarian cancer in combination with paclitaxel have been observed.

 Clinical Investigation of Defactinib Combinations

-A Phase 1b study in combination with Merck & Co.’s PD-1 inhibitor pembrolizumab and gemcitabine in patients with advanced pancreatic cancer.
-To learn more about this study, visit ClinicalTrials.gov.
+- Phase 1b study in combination with Merck & Co.’s PD-1 inhibitor pembrolizumab and gemcitabine in patients with advanced pancreatic cancer.

 Investigator Sponsored Trials (IST)

-To submit a research proposal, please complete and submit the following form to verastem-IST@verastem.com.
+For additional details regarding our IST program or to submit a research request, please complete and submit the below form via email to verastem-IST@verastem.com.